ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 <hr>
 <hr>

+<b>If you want to learn more about visualising biodiversity using maps, you can also complete our <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html#Flickr" target="_blank">Visualising species occurrence and making density maps tutorial!</a></b>

 #### Check out our <a href="https://ourcodingclub.github.io/links/" target="_blank">Useful links</a> page where you can find loads of guides and cheatsheets.